howlomogo/react-product-redux/README.md

 ## A project made for testing React and Redux

-* Create a simple application using Redux
+* Integrating Redux into my product App, for overall better structure.